RHJihan/Solarized-Facebook/README.md

 # Solarized Facebook
-You can can apply **Solarized color scheme** on Facebook by a Google Chrome Extension.
+You can apply **Solarized color scheme** on Facebook with this Extension.

 ## Preview
 ![](https://i.imgur.com/qPmBknr.jpg)